egnyte/bigtable-backup-and-restore/README.md

 A couple things could be improved in the scripts, e.g.:
   * The hardcoded Dataflow machine types, optimal for backup and restore performance with our Bigtable data.
 Make this customizable?
   * The number of cell versions to be exported fixed at 1.
-We don't need more, yet.
+We don't need more, at least yet.
 Maybe you do?
   * No support for specific table names.
 Prefix wildcards work best for us, so far.
 A nice option to have though.
-  * Hardcoded Google Python libraries versions in `requirements.txt`.
-I haven't tried the scripts against the newer ones, and they might have breaking changes.
-But update is in order, sooner or later.

 And of course there still might be bugs lurking, even though we've used this tooling at Egnyte for months now, without issues.